glossm/web/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, install all the modules first by running:

+### `npm install`

+And then, you can run:

 ### `npm start`